threefoldtech/grid_deployment/grid-snapshots/readme.md

 To run your own snapshot backend one needs the following

--- Configuration
+### Configuration

-- a working docker environment
+- A working docker environment
 - 'node key' for the TFchain public RPC node, generated with `subkey generate-node-key`

--- Hardware
+### Hardware

-- min of 8 modern CPU cores
+- Min of 8 modern CPU cores
-- min of 32GB RAM
+- Min of 32GB RAM
-- min of 1TB SSD storage (high preference for NVMe based storage) preferably more (as the chain keeps growing in size)
+- Min of 1TB SSD storage (high preference for NVMe based storage) preferably more (as the chain keeps growing in size)
-- min of 2TB HDD storage (to store and share the snapshots)
+- Min of 2TB HDD storage (to store and share the snapshots)

 Dev, QA and Testnet can do with a Sata SSD setup.
 Mainnet requires NVMe based SSDs due to the data size.

-**Note**: If a deployment does not have enough disk iops available one can see the processor container restarting regulary alongside grid_proxy errors regarding processor database timeouts.
+> Note: If a deployment does not have enough disk iops available one can see the processor container restarting regulary alongside grid_proxy errors regarding processor database timeouts.

-### Files for each net
+### Files for Each Net

 Each folder contains the required deployment files for it's net, work in the folder that has the name of the network you want to create snapshots for.